weecology/sad-comparison/chapter1.md

 I used the data from White et al. 2012 for the analyses, but removed site 102 from the Gentry data set, due to a previously unidentified flaw in that site (one species had a decimal rather than integer abundance).
 Total number of communities, four taxonomic groups over six large datasets.

 ####BBS
-The North American Breeding Bird Survey (BBS) is a publicly available dataset, etc. etc.  available <link to BBS data> (citation).
+The North American Breeding Bird Survey (BBS) is a publicly available dataset, etc. etc.  available <link to BBS data> (BBS, Sauer et al. 2011).
 Number of sites.
 ####CBC
 The Christmas Bird Count (CBC) is conducted by volunteers, etc. not publicly available, MOU, (citation).
 Number of sites.
 ####Gentry